AgentCosmic/xnotify/README.md

 ## Tutorial

 ```
+NAME:
+   xnotify - Watch files for changes.
+   File changes will be printed to stdout in the format <operation_name> <file_path>.
+   stdin accepts a list of files to watch.
+   Use -- to execute 1 or more commands in sequence, stopping if any command exits unsuccessfully.
+It will kill the old tasks if a new event is triggered.

 USAGE:
    xnotify [options] [-- <command> [args...]...]

 VERSION:
-   0.2.4
+   0.3.0

 GLOBAL OPTIONS:
    --include value, -i value  Include path to watch recursively.
-   --exclude value, -e value  Exclude files from the search using Regular Expression.
-This only applies to files that were passed as arguments.
+   --exclude value, -e value  Exclude changes from files that match the Regular Expression.
+This will also apply to events received in server mode.
    --shallow                  Disable recursive file globbing.
 If the path is a directory, the contents will not be included.
    --listen value             Listen on address for file changes e.g. localhost:8080 or just :8080.
 See --client on how to send file changes.
    --base value               Use this base path instead of the working directory.
-This will affect where --include finds the files.
+This changes the root directory used by --include.
 If using --listen, it will replace the original base path that was used at the sender. (default: "./")
    --client value             Send file changes to the address e.g. localhost:8080 or just :8080.
 See --listen on how to receive events.
-   --batch milliseconds       Send the events together if they occur within given milliseconds.
-The program will only execute given milliseconds after the last event was fired.
-Only valid with -- argument. (default: 0)
+   --batch value              Delay emitting all events until it is idle for the given time in milliseconds (also known as debouncing).
+The --client argument does not support batching. (default: 0)
+   --terminator value         Terminator used to terminate each batch when printing to stdout.
+Only active when --batch option is used. (default: "\x00")
    --trigger                  Run the given command immediately even if there is no file change.
-Only valid with -- argument.
+Only valid with the -- argument.
    --verbose                  Print verbose logs.
    --help, -h                 Print this help.
    --version, -v              print the version